Niujie Mosque: History

 It was significantly expanded in 1696 under the Qing dynasty.
-During the Qing dynasty, the neighbouring markets were known for Halal beef and mutton, even until today, the presence is still quite strong with Muslim grocery stores with Arabic sign along the road.
-The actual name of the Mosque is Lǐbàisì, which is given by the Chenghua Emperor in 1474, since it is located in Oxen Street (Niú means Oxen and jiē means street) this Mosque is simply called Niujie.
-It is now one of the major mosques in north China.
+During the Qing dynasty, the neighbouring markets were known for Halal beef and mutton, even until today, the presence is still quite strong with Muslim grocery stores with Arabic signage along the road.
+The actual name of the mosque is Lǐbàisì, which was given by the Chenghua Emperor in 1474, but since it is located in Oxen Street (Niú means Oxen and jiē means street) the mosque is simply called Niujie.
+It is one of the major mosques in north China.

 The mosque has undergone three renovations since the founding of the People's Republic of China in 1949, respectively in 1955, 1979 and 1996.

-As of 2002 the master plan of the renovation of Niujie stated that the mosque will remain at its current location and that a grassy area and large square would be developed around the mosque.
+As of 2002, the master plan of the renovation of Niujie stated that the mosque will remain at its current location and that a grassy area and large square would be developed around the mosque.

 Architecture

-The mosque consists of group of buildings which follow the norms of traditional Chinese architecture.
+The mosque consists of a group of buildings which follow the norms of traditional Chinese architecture.
 It has two courtyard according to the Siheyuan layout.
 Facilities include a worship hall, the Wangyue Building, Building for Publicising Etiquette, a lecture hall, the Tablet Pavilion, the Twin Pavilions, and bathrooms.
 The mosque is home to an ancient Quran over 300 years old, tombs of Arabian sages, and an incense burner dating from the Ming dynasty.
 The mosque also houses a library with ancient manuscripts.
+The prayer hall was applied the cruciform plan.